 The Qualified Entity (QE) program was created as part of the Affordable Care Act to facilitate health system improvement using insights from data.
-The program allows Qualified Entities to apply to receive Centers for Medicare and Medicaid Services (CMS) claims data for the purpose of combining that data with a commercial claims data set and using it to report back publicly on health system quality measures.
+The program allows Qualified Entities to apply to receive Centers for Medicare and Medicaid Services (CMS) claims data for the purpose of combining that data with a commercial claims dataset and using it to report back publicly on health system quality measures.
 The Qualified Entity Certification Program (QECP) enables organizations certified as QEs to report on the quality of care across a broad spectrum of standard measures to facilitate health system improvement.

-OptumLabs® Qualified Entity Program
+Optum Labs Qualified Entity Program

-OptumLabs is certified as a national QE, which means our scope for combining data for quality reporting is on a national scale, including all states, Puerto Rico and the District of Columbia.
-OptumLabs receives 100 percent of the Parts A, B, and D CMS fee-for-service (FFS) claims and enrollment data.
+Optum Labs® is certified as a national QE, which means our scope for combining data for quality reporting is on a national scale, and includes all states, Puerto Rico and the District of Columbia.
+Optum Labs receives 100% of the Parts A, B, and D CMS Fee-for-service (FFS) claims and enrollment data.

-OptumLabs is in the distinctive position of having a patient-level, linked and de-identified administrative claims and clinical data set to combine with the CMS Medicare FFS data in its reporting program.
-We have chosen to use this combined data set to report on measures in two domains: 1) comparing processes and outcomes - to examine the quality of health care outcomes related to certain processes, and 2) transition to Medicare - to examine the quality of care for individuals making their first transition from private commercial health insurance to Medicare insurance.
-These areas have not been explored with this breadth of data, and the transition to Medicare is an understudied area.
+Optum Labs is in the distinctive position of having a patient-level, linked and de-identified administrative claims and clinical data set to combine with the CMS Medicare FFS data in its reporting program.
+We have chosen to use this combined dataset to report on measures in two domains: 1) comparing processes and outcomes - to examine the quality of health care outcomes related to certain processes, and 2) transition to Medicare - to examine the quality of care for individuals making their first transition from private commercial health insurance to Medicare These areas have not been explored with this breadth of data, and the transition to Medicare is an understudied area.

-This companion guide provides more detail on the OptumLabs QE reports, including our approach to reporting, data sources, measure selection and calculation methodologies, as well as limitations.
-There also is more information in a Frequently Asked Questions section of our QE reporting website.
+This Companion Guide provides more detail on the Optum Labs QE reports, including our approach to reporting, data sources, measure selection and calculation methodologies, as well as limitations.
+There is also more information in the Frequently Asked Questions section of our QE reporting website.